aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/adjusting-barcode-appearance/_index.md

 {{< /highlight >}}

 ## **Barcode Rotation**
-***Aspose.BarCode for Java*** enables barcode image rotation that can be performed by using the *setRotationAngle* method of class [*BaseGenerationParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BaseGenerationParameters).
-Setting this property to a value in degrees results in generating a barcode image rotated according to the required angle clockwise or counterclockwise.
+In ***Aspose.BarCode for Java***, barcode image rotation can be set through the *setRotationAngle* method of class [*BaseGenerationParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BaseGenerationParameters).
+Passing a value in degrees to this method allows generating a barcode image rotated at the desired angle clockwise or counterclockwise.

-The sample barcode images rotated by different angles are represented below.
+The sample barcode labels rotated by various angles are shown below.

 |<p align="center">**Rotation Angle**</p>|<p align="center">**Is Set to +90°**</p>|<p align="center">**Is Set to -90°**</p>|<p align="center">**Is Set to +45°**</p>|<p align="center">**Is Set to -45°**</p>|<p align="center">**Is Set to 180°**</p>|
 | :-: | :-: | :-: | :-: | :-: | :-: |
 | |<img src="rotationangle+90.png">|<img src="rotationangle-90.png">|<img src="rotationangle+45.png">|<img src="rotationangle-45.png">|<img src="rotationangle180.png">|

-The following code snippet illustrates how to set various rotation angles.
+The following code sample explains how to rotate barcode images at different angles.

 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.Code128, "ASPOSE");